Getting a ride in Italy

 Note: It’s always best to call your installation’s vehicle registration office ahead of time to ensure you’re bringing all necessary documents.

 • NATO Forces Fuel Card allows you to pay for fuel at the current tax-free price.

-• The vehicle’s engine size, engine base, horsepower and fuel requirement detemines the ration amount.
+• The vehicle’s engine size, engine base, horsepower and fuel requirement determines the ration amount.

-• Visit your local AAFES to start the registration.
+• After visiting Pass and Registration to obtain fuel card paperwork, visit your local AAFES to start the registration.
 Download and fill out forms beforehand to save time.

 • The card is accepted only at ENI and AGIP stations.